BitmasterXor/Delphi_FireFox_Geko_Password_Recovery_Tool/README.md

 Free to use and modify for personal or educational projects.

 <div align="center">
-Made with ❤️ using Delphi
+Made with ❤️ By BitmasterXor using Delphi Programming Language
 </div>